Registration: Advising Process

 - An advisor will send an email to the IE population inviting students to sign up for a registration appointment.
 These emails will be sent to the different classification groups as their registration period approaches.

 - Students will sign up for an advising appointment (LINK TBD) at their convenience.
-Each student will have completed the PIN Release Form (at least their personal information and required classes) prior to their appointment. **Depending on the browser, the Pin Release Form may download without a file extension.
+Each student will have completed the Course Request Form (CRF) (at least their personal information and required classes) prior to their appointment. **Depending on the browser, the Pin Release Form may download without a file extension.
 If so, simply add .pdf to the end of the file name to open.

 - The advisor will update the student's plan of study (POS) document, and discuss the student's current semester progress.